nikkhil160/nikhil/clnmq2svl000209mi0hqz3che.md

 Testing multiple ad copy can be a good idea that is working right now for a lot of advertisers, you should try testing multiple ad copies as well that can work for your business.
 Try multiple headlines, primary text and image/video creatives.

+## How to Check Facebook Ads Outrages?

+You can check Facebook Ads Outages on the [Facebook Ads](https://metastatus.com/) status page by Meta.
+The outrage history can also be checked by going to the [history page](https://metastatus.com/ads-manager/history).

 ## Let me fix your ads!

 Hi.
 I'm Nikhil.
 I'm a paid ads wizard that can take care of your ads when you are away.
 [Schedule a call](https://calendly.com/nikhil-pro/30min?utm_source=babysitter_ads_new&utm_medium=nikhil.pro&utm_campaign=free&month=2022-08) and we can discuss more about it.